Flexible-Sector 6DMA Base Station: Modeling and Design: System Model

 \subsection{Channel Model}

 Last, we present the channel model between users and the BS.
-Based on the directional channel gain model in \eqref{eq:antennaG}, the channel vector from user $k$ in sector $b$ to the BS is given by
+For the ideal sector pattern in \eqref{eq:antennaG}, the channel vector from user $k$ in sector $b$ to the BS is given by